codefresh-io/index-alignment/README.md

   -p, --product <product>                       Codefresh product: classic | gitops -u, --uri <uri>                               MongoDB URI -f --force                                    Create indexes even on heavily populated collections, which may take a while -m --db-map [dump-db-name=target-db-name...]
 Map the databases in the dump with the target databases.
-We have our own naming convention for the production databases, but it is up to the customers to name their databases
+We have our own naming convention for the production databases, but it is up to the customers to name their databases (default: ["google_production=codefresh","chart-manager=charts-manager","kubernetes-monitor=k8s-monitor"])
   -h, --help                                    display help for command
 ```